CS123, Intro to AI

 This was an early example of connectionism which was a competing approach to symbolism the dominant approach to AI at the time.

-The perceptron and connectionism were notably criticized by Marvin Minsky and Seymour Papert.
-They mounted their critique in their 1969 book titled Perceptrons.
-In this book, they argued that the perceptron had severe limitations.
-Their critique contributed to a decrease in enthusiasm and funding for perceptron research, marking the beginning of what is known as the "AI winter".
+The perceptron and connectionism were notably criticized by Marvin Minsky and Seymour Papert in their 1969 book titled Perceptrons.
+In this book, they argued that the perceptron (and connectionism in general) had severe limitations.
+Their critique contributed to a decrease in enthusiasm and funding for connectionist research, marking the beginning of what is known as the "AI winter".

 In 1974, the applied mathematician Sir James Lighthill published a critical report on academic AI research, claiming that researchers had essentially over-promised and under-delivered when it came to the potential intelligence of machines.
 His condemnation resulted in stark funding cuts.